SIPEF

 We manage our plantations and operations in an environmentally and socially responsible manner.
 Our sustainability strategy is implemented through two main policies:

-In addition to RPP and RPuP, we are also committed to other sustainability-related corporate policies.
+In addition to these two policies we are also committed to other sustainability-related corporate policies.

 Sustainability governance structure